 Rob grew up in Port Moody, and has resided in the diverse neighbourhoods of Seaview, Moody Centre, and the North Shore.
-Seeking freedom and a fresh start, Rob’s family settled here in the early 1990’s, having escaped Ukraine during the Soviet collapse.
+Seeking freedom and a fresh start, Rob’s family settled here in the 1990’s, having escaped Ukraine during the Soviet collapse.
 This experience sparked Rob’s political interests early in life, and drew him to study Business Management and Political Science at the University of Ottawa.

 As a business professional, Rob has built expertise in digital technology and media.
 Over the last 8 years he has worked for a Vancouver-based technology firm, operating as an independent contractor - a one-man small business.
 Providing media services to a local NGO has given Rob the opportunity to combine his professional skills with his commitment to positive societal change.